About the Blog

 I believe that teaching is in my DNA.
 I wanted to be a teacher when I was a five-year-old playing school in my parents’ garage, and I can’t imagine doing anything else as a career.
 “Teacher” is not just my job description; it’s my identity.

 I have a BA in English from my dream school, UCLA (go Bruins!), as well as an MA in teaching and an MA in English from the University of California, Irvine.
-I am also an associate director of the UC Irvine Writing Project and will soon be working on a Doctor of Education degree.
+I am also a teacher consultant in the UC Irvine Writing Project and am working on an Ed.D.
 I am always seeking to improve as a reader, writer, thinker, and educator, and this blog is one way in which I hope to continue doing so while also helping and inspiring other teachers, too.
 Thank you for reading!